We Are Grassroots American Patriots

-We are Soldiers, Sailors, Airmen, Marines and public servants standing in harm’s way at home and around the world, who are loyal, first and foremost, to our revered oath to “to Support and Defend” the Rule of Law enshrined in our Constitution.
+We are Soldiers, Sailors, Airmen, Marines and Coast Guardsmen, standing in harm’s way at home and around the world, bound by our revered oath “to Support and Defend” our Constitution and Republic.

 We are consumers and taxpayers.
 We are voters.

 We are not defined by race, creed, ethnicity, religion, wealth, education, geography or political affiliation.

 We are Patriot sons and daughters from all walks of life, heirs to the blessings of Liberty bequeathed to us at great personal cost by our Patriot forebears, confirmed in the opinion that it is our duty to God and Country to extend that blessing to our posterity, and avowed upon our sacred honor to that end.
 We are vigilant, strong, prepared and faithful.

 In stark contrast to Samuel Johnson in 1775 and today’s Democrats, John Adams wrote, “If men through fear, fraud or mistake, should in terms renounce and give up any essential natural right, the eternal law of reason and the great end of society, would absolutely vacate such renunciation; the right to freedom being the gift of God Almighty, it is not in the power of Man to alienate this gift, and voluntarily become a slave.”